Types of Motus

 Mortal players may engage in two different types of motus depending on the time of the year, as follows:

 During an aestas, players who have not been issued a flagitatio or are not involved in a proelium may travel in two ways:

 - By sea: Mortal players who possess a classis may travel to any region by sea, except Parthia and Germania.
 Players transporting legiones must have one classis for each legio.

 - By land: Mortal players and their properties may move freely between adjacent regions as long as there is seating available.
 If there is no seating in an adjacent provincia/regnum, a player may not move through it unless s/he can travel there by sea.

 During a motus period, movement is unrestricted and players may move to any region where there is available seating.
-Mortal players may take legiones to or through Rome but may not use them in combat there.
+Mortal players may take any of their properties with them, including legiones to or through Rome (although they may not use them in combat there).
 There is no combat permitted during a motus.

 Apollo/Diana will announce the beginning and end of each motus period.
 All mortal players must find an available seat in a provincia/regnum when Apollo/Diana announce the end of a motus.

-For the most part, numina may move about at will.
-During an aestas, any number of numina may occupy a provincia/regnum.
+For the most part, numina may move about at will, with the following stipulations: During an aestas, any number of numina may occupy a provincia/regnum.
 During a hiems, all numina (except Venus, Mars/Phobos/Deimos, Mercury, Juventas, and Apollo/Diana) must choose a provincia/regnum to inhabit where there is seating available and remain there until the next motus.
 More than one numen may inhabit a provincia/regnum during a hiems if seating is available.
 Venus and Mars/Phobos/Deimos must inhabit Rome during each hiems.
 Mercury may never establish a lengthy residence in any particular region during any season.

 The movements of reges are like those of other mortal players, except for the following: